Must-Try Baltimore Restaurants

 The Bygone

 A swanky setting with a panoramic view—thanks to The Bygone’s location on the rooftop of the Four Seasons—is married with a historic fantasy approach for this buzzy concept restaurant.
-Chef Matthew Oetting took inspiration from the glamorous ’20s and ’30s, then blended it with nouvelle cuisine of the post-World War II era and today’s trends to establish his French-inspired menu.
+The French-inspired menu blends the glamorous ’20s and ’30s with nouvelle cuisine of the post-World War II era and today’s trends.
 The result: a truly special dining experience.

 Enjoy the view of the Inner Harbor from the 29th floor.